 The design process took place over an aggressive timeline that required bi-weekly meetings in Newport Beach with the entire management team and owners.

-The final designs replaced the old color palette with vibrant new system of jerseys and logos, with jet blacks, luscious golds and refined orange trim.
+The final designs replaced the old color palette with a vibrant new system of jerseys and logos, with jet blacks, luscious golds and refined orange trim.
 The cartoon duck image was replaced with a “D” formed by the shape of a duck’s foot.
-The identity was unveiled on June 23, 2006, Bill Frederick was qouted in the Orange County Register.
+The identity was unveiled on June 23, 2006, and FBZ Principal Bill Frederick was quoted in the Orange County Register.

 After a landmark trade that secured dynamo defenseman Chris Pronger, the 2nd overall pick in the 1993 NHL Draft, from the Edmonton Oilers, the Ducks headed into the 2006-2007 season an NHL favorite to hoist Lord Stanley's Cup.